Sol LeWitt: Work

 LeWitt is regarded as a founder of both Minimal and Conceptual art.
 His prolific two and three-dimensional work ranges from wall drawings (over 1200 of which have been executed) to hundreds of works on paper extending to structures in the form of towers, pyramids, geometric forms, and progressions.
 These works range in size from books and gallery-sized installations to monumental outdoor pieces.
 LeWitt's first serial sculptures were created in the 1960s using the modular form of the square in arrangements of varying visual complexity.
+In Issue 5 of 0 To 9 magazine, LeWitt's work 'Sentences on Conceptual Art' was published.This piece became one of the most widely cited artists' writings of the 1960s, exploring the relationship between art, practice and art criticism.
 In 1979, LeWitt participated in the design for the Lucinda Childs Dance Company's piece Dance.